Hamilton Watch Complex

 The Hamilton Watch Complex is a former industrial complex in Lancaster, Pennsylvania.
-It was owned by the Hamilton Watch Company and was used as their headquarters from the company's founding in 1892, until 1980.
+It was owned by the Hamilton Watch Company and was used as their headquarters from its founding in 1892 until 1980.
 The complex was listed on the National Register of Historic Places in 1982.
-The main building was converted into a luxury apartment and condominium complex.
-The Administrative Offices now home to a Montessori School.
+The main building was converted into a luxury apartment and condominium complex, while the Administrative Offices are now home to a Montessori school called "New School Montessori."